mraa-tech/web-common/README.md

 -  `Member Master.Board Members`
 -  `Call For Entries.Exhibits`
 -  `Call For Entries.Payments`
+-  `Call For Entries.Payments Dashboard`
+-  `Call For Entries.Total By Exhibit Name`
 -  `Call For Entries.Config`
 -  `Call For Entries.AppSettins`
 -  `Call For Entries.Open Calls`